woossi0/suite/docs/usermanual/source/introduction/samplelayers.rst

 Medford
 -------

-The city of Medford, in the US state of Oregon, has generously shared some of their municipal data.
-The following layers are available with the OpenGeo Suite.
+The city of Medford, in the USA state of Oregon, has generously shared some of their public domain municipal data.
+The following layers are available with the OpenGeo Suite:

 .. list-table::
    :widths: 10 20 10 10